victor-marino/indexa-gsheets-history/README.md

 ![Captura de pantalla 2024-02-29 a las 19 45 35](https://github.com/victor-marino/indexa-gsheets-history/assets/1933443/255a014f-f785-4fe3-9578-50227f8fb9d0)

 And that's it!
-You're all set.
+Press `Save` and you're all set.

-The script should run daily and update all you positions in the spreadsheet on its own, assuming there is new data.
-Remember funds are not updated in bank holidays and other special dates.
+The script should run daily from now on, updating all your positions in the spreadsheet if there is new data.

+Remember mutual funds and pension plans do not update their prices in bank holidays and other special dates, so some days the script will have nothing to add to the table.